 You’ll passively take advantage of such price movements without any stress.
 However, the returns from dollar-cost averaging into an investment can be lower than just buying in a one-off lump sum.
 But the risk you’re exposed to is lower too.
 This is because the impact of buying at any one moment in time is less.

-- Share this post with those it could help (see below).
+- Share this post with those who it could help.

 - Take steps to protect your bitcoin & cryptocurrency.

 - Purchase a hardware wallet like the Ledger Nano S.